 The fourth and final stage was reached, when the law made it obligatory for all the people to use the decimal currency.
 To facilitate the change in the manner of reckoning, it was necessary to prohibit the circulation of the old private coppers, that had crept back into general use, although they had once been discredited and rejected and to call in the bank tokens.
-There was another difficulty, for through the depreciation of the silver coins of that country, were unloaded in Canada that it became a drug on the market, that while circulating freely in ordinary trade, it was subject to a discount of 5 or 6% in banking currency.
+There was another difficulty, for through the depreciation of the paper currency of the United States, such vast quantities of the silver coins of that country, were unloaded in Canada that it became a drug on the market, that while circulating freely in ordinary trade, it was subject to a discount of 5 or 6% in banking currency.